FLASHBACK FRIDAY: ADDINGTON’S LAST PREMIERSHIP

-This week’s Flashback Friday marks 30 years since the proud Addington Magpies’ last Canterbury Rugby League championship triumph.
+As Addington Magpies prepare for their Club Day on Saturday, this week’s Flashback Friday marks 34 years since the proud club’s last Canterbury Rugby League premiership triumph.

 Canterbury’s oldest club, Addington was established in 1913 and had won five titles – including a famous grand final win in 1982 under the coaching of Frank Endacott – coming into the 1989 season.